jimmymills/k8s-diagram-previewer/README.md

 For Helm Charts, run `helm template <path_to_chart> > <file_name>` and drop the file into a folder to run the script against.

+Run `python diagram.py -h` to see other available options.

 ## Support

 This tool currently supports the following Kubernetes resource types: